Chevrolet Corvair: 1967

 In 1967, the Corvair line was trimmed to the 500 and Monza Hardtop Coupes and Hardtop Sedans, and the Monza Convertible.
 This model year was the first with a collapsible steering column.
 A dual circuit master cylinder with warning light, nylon reinforced brake hoses, stronger steel (instead of aluminum) door hinges, "mushroomed" instrument panel knobs, and a vinyl-edged day/night mirror were all made standard equipment.
 Bucket seats in Monza models were now of the same "Astro" style as those on the new-for-1967 Camaro, featuring a new-thin-shell design.
 Chevrolet introduced a 50000 mi engine warranty on all Chevrolet models including the Corvair.
 Chevrolet was still actively marketing the Corvair in 1967, including color print ads and an "I Love My Corvair" bumper sticker campaign by dealers, but production and sales continued to fall off drastically.
 Only 27,253 copies were built.
 The chrome rings around the center of the taillights were made thicker.

 1968

-In 1968, the four-door hardtop was discontinued, leaving three models – the 500 and Monza Hardtop Coupes and the Monza Convertible.
-Air conditioning was dropped as an option, due to concerns about thermal loading added by the now-standard Air Injection Reactor ("smog pump") which probably hurt sales as factory air became more popular generally in automobiles.
+The four-door hardtop was discontinued for the 1968 model year leaving three models – the 500 and Monza two-door hardtops and the Monza convertible.
+Air conditioning was dropped as an option due to concerns about thermal loading from the now-standard Air Injection Reactor ("smog pump").
 The GM multiplex stereo system was also discontinued when new units changed wiring adapters; the Corvair's 9-pin connector would no longer fit the new units.
-Additional safety features, including side marker lights, and shoulder belts for closed models, were fitted per the federal government's requirements.
-The steering wheel for 500s was the same as the base Nova's, while Monzas got the same wheel as the Camaro.
+Additional safety features, including side marker lights and shoulder belts for closed models, were fitted per federal government requirements.
+The steering wheel for 500s was the same as the base Nova's, while Monzas included the same wheel as the Camaro.
 An Impala-style "Deluxe" steering wheel was optional.
-All advertising was stopped and sales were down to 15,400.
+Chevrolet stopped advertising the Corvair, and sales fell to 15,400.